Mammals and Wildlife

 Balaenoptera acutorostrata

-Commercial whaling practices may have reduced minke whale populations in the western North Pacific and the northeastern North Atlantic may have been reduced by as much as half.
-Commercial whaling’s overexploitation of other larger whale species, however, may have allowed minke whales to prosper from the lessened competition and increased availability of food resources.
+The minke whale populations have been reduced in the western North Pacific, potentially due to commercial whaling practices.
+In the northeastern North Atlantic, the population may have been reduced by as much as half.
+However, with larger whale species being targeted by commercial whaling more frequently, minke whales may have been able to prosper, thanks to less competition and increased availability of food resources.

 These are other whales that are less common here on the West Coast for us to see: